padawan-php/padawan.php/README.md

 Padawan.php is an http server that parses your project and gives you completions.
-Padawan.php reads autoload classmap of a composer project, parses doc-comments and function declarations of each class and creates an index from them.
+Padawan.php looks recursively for all php files of a composer project, parses doc-comments and function declarations of each class and creates an index from them.
 After that it autoupdates the index and gives you completion as you type.